TehGoodLivin/SPOA/README.md

 2. Run the following command: Install-Module -Name PnP.PowerShell -Scope CurrentUser

 3. When prompted: "NuGet provider is required to continue PowerShell Get requires NuGet provider version '2.8.5.201' or newer to interact with NuGet-based repositories.
-The NuGet provider must be available in 'C:\Program Files\PackageManagement\ProviderAssemblies' or 'C:\Users\EDIPI\AppData\Local\PackageManagement\ProviderAssemblies'.
+The NuGet provider must be available in 'C:\Program Files\PackageManagement\ProviderAssemblies' or 'EXAMPLE LOCATION'.
 You can also install the NuGet provider by running 'Install-PackageProvider –Name NuGet –Minimum Version 2.8.5.201 -Force'.
 Do you want PowerShell Get to install and import the NuGet provider now?

     [Y] Yes [N] No [S] Suspend [?]
 Help (default is "Y"):"